EnterpriseDB/tpa/RELNOTES.md

 - Stop postgres messages from falling through to be logged to /var/log/syslog

-- Fix errors about `my_hosts_lines` being undefined when running `tpaexec rehydrate`
+- Fix errors about `my_hosts_lines` and other variables being undefined when running `tpaexec rehydrate`

-- Specify postgres_host and postgres_port when running pgbench

 - Reject empty lines in `--hostnames-from` input file (which would result in "list object has no element 2" exceptions from `tpaexec